 You need to be:

-- If you do a Modern Apprenticeship, a combination of on the job and off the job training would lead to Scottish Vocational Qualifications (SVQs) at SCQF Level 6 or 7 or above.
+If you do a Modern Apprenticeship, a combination of on the job and off the job training would lead to a relevant SVQs at SCQF Level 6 or 7.

-- Following your apprenticeship or college course and after further training with your employer, you can work towards registering as an engineering technician (EngTech) with the Engineering Council.
+After your apprenticeship or college course and further training with your employer, you can work towards registering as an engineering technician (EngTech) with the Engineering Council.

-- With further study and training, you can progress to become a chemical engineer at the higher levels of Incorporated Engineer (IEng) and Chartered Engineer (CEng).
-See Chemical Engineer.
+With further study and training, you can progress to become a chemical engineer at the higher levels of Incorporated Engineer (IEng) and Chartered Engineer (CEng).
+See the Chemical Engineer job profile.

 UK engineering qualifications are respected throughout the world and so there may be opportunities to work abroad.